raspibolt/raspibolt/raspibolt/raspibolt_69_tor.md

 If you want to know more about DNS, you can have a look at [Wikipedia](https://fr.wikipedia.org/wiki/Domain_Name_System) or this [very well-done comic](https://wizardzines.com/zines/networking/).

 With this configuration, your node is not capable to find peers on its own.
-That's why it is necessary to give him a hardcoded list of a few nodes he can contact with on startup in the `bitcoin.conf` file:
+That's why it is necessary to bootstrap him with a hardcoded list of a few nodes he can contact with on startup in the `bitcoin.conf` file:

 `addnode=[ADDRESS].onion(:port)`